11 Accessing Data

 Visualizing American Community Survey Data

 Once you’ve accessed data using the tidycensus package, you can do whatever you want with it.
-Let’s practice analyzing and visualizing survey data using the American Community Survey.
-This survey, which is conducted every year, differs from the decennial Census in two major ways: It is given to a sample of people rather than the entire population, and it includes a wider range of questions.
+In this section, you’ll practice analyzing and visualizing survey data using the American Community Survey.
+This survey, which is conducted every year, differs from the Decennial Census in two major ways: it is given to a sample of people rather than the entire population, and it includes a wider range of questions.

-Despite these differences, we can access data from the American Community Survey in a manner nearly identical to how we access Decennial Census data.
-Instead of get_decennial(), we use the function get_acs(), but the arguments we pass to these functions are the same.
-In the following example, I’ve identified a variable I’m interested in (B01002_001, which shows the median age) and use it to get this data for each state:
+Despite these differences, you can access data from the American Community Survey nearly identically to how you access Decennial Census data.
+Instead of get_decennial(), you use the get_acs() function, but the arguments you pass to it are the same:

 variables = "B01002_001",

 You should notice two differences in the output from get_acs() compared to that from get_decennial().
 First, instead of the value column, get_acs() produces a column called estimate.
-It also produces an additional column called moe, for the margin of error.
-We see these changes because the American Community Survey is given to a sample of the population.
-As a result, we must extrapolate values from that sample to the population as a whole, and with such an estimate comes a margin of error.
+Second, it adds a column called moe, for the margin of error.
+These changes are the result of American Community Survey being given only to a sample of the population, since extrapolating values from that sample to produce an estimate for the population as a whole introduces a margin of error.

-In the state-level data, the margins of error are relatively low, but if you get data from smaller geographies, they tend to be higher.
-In cases where your margins of error are high relative to your estimates, you should interpret results with caution, as there is greater uncertainty about how well the data represents the population as a whole.
+In the state-level data, the margins of error are relatively low, but in smaller geographies, they tend to be higher.
+Cases in which your margins of error are high relative to your estimates indicate a greater level of uncertainty about how well the data represents the population as a whole, so you should interpret such results with caution.

 Making Charts

-Here is how we could take the data on median age and pipe it into ggplot to create a bar chart:
+To pipe your data on median age into ggplot to create a bar chart, add the following lines:

 variables = "B01002_001",